 Once all the pieces are assembled, you put your eyepiece in the telescope normally, except it now has a smartphone and adapter attached above it.

-The Meade adapter worked “okay” for me, not great, although some of that performance was poor technique by me and the limitations of my then-current phone.
+The Meade adapter worked “okay” for me, not great, although some of that performance was the poor technique by me and the limitations of my then-current phone.
 The platform was straightforward enough, open it up left and right, insert phone, close sides to “pinch” it.
 Easy peasy.
 The clamp was a round circle with three mounting screws spread evenly around it; you inserted the eyepiece and tightened the three screws by hand to hold it in place.
 Pretty much the same as you do with a telescope mount for your EP, except three screws instead of one.
-One limitation however is that the clamp was only big enough to hold 1.25″ plossls.
+One limitation, however, is that the clamp was only big enough to hold 1.25″ plossls.
 Then came the “technique” problem with the centring part.
 Every smartphone puts the camera in a slightly different place, and so the alignment tools have to let you adjust the location of the platform over the clamp/eyepiece so the camera is aligned with the centre of the EP.
 Sounds easy, and you can use your smartphone camera in view mode to see when it is centred.
-The challenge is that on the Meade adapter there were two little sliders – one horizontal and one vertical – that would let you move the camera left and right or forward and back (not height, that is controlled by how deep you place the EP in the clamp).
-When you got it “right”, you tightened a setting screw that would tighten the two directional sliders together like a “T”.
+The challenge is that on the Meade adapter there were two little sliders – one horizontal and one vertical – that would let you move the camera left and right or forward and back (not height, which is controlled by how deep you place the EP in the clamp).
+When you got it “right”, you tightened a set screw that would tighten the two directional sliders together like a “T”.
 All while holding them in the exact centred position below your smartphone and not letting them adjust even a little.